RepoDynamics/PyPackIT/docs/website/source/help/index.md

 :padding: 4 0 0 4

-:::{grid-item-card} Website
+:::{grid-item-card} Documentation Guide
 :class-title: sd-text-center
 :link: website/index
 :link-type: doc

-Instructions on navigating the website, finding resources, and using available features.
+Instructions on navigating the documentation website, finding resources, and using available features and materials.
 :::